 The difference between outside sales and inside sales in SaaS

-In B2B SaaS companies, the main difference between outside and inside sales lies in the size of the deal.
+In a B2B sales strategy, the main difference between outside and inside sales lies in the size of the deal.

 The inside sales team would sell products remotely without meeting clients.
 They may also sell upgrades to existing customers.